Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Sheet/FlangeSheet.md

 # Remarks
 This modifier constructs a flange part and a bend part connecting the flange with the original solid.

-> [!Caution] While you can freely modifier the flange part, you should be very careful when modifying the bend part, if you plan to unfold the sheet at a later time.
+> [!Caution] While you can freely modify the flange part, you should be very careful when modifying the bend part, if you plan to unfold the sheet at a later time.
 The unfolding algorithm needs to recognize the bend part, which is done by analyzing both the topology and the geometry.
 For the same reason, you must always add a gap between two neighboring flanges.

 # Creating a Flange
 1. Select the solid you.